WeirdMidas/qti-mem-opt/README.md

 A: ZRAM is an implementation of swap partition.
 When the kernel reclaims memory, inactive anonymous memory pages are swapped to a block device, called swap.
 This block device can be an independent swap partition, a swap file, or ZRAM.
 ZRAM compresses swapped pages and places them in memory, which makes it several orders of magnitude lower in read and write latency than traditional swapping methods, in addition to offering better performance.

 Q: Why does the fork use swapfile and hybrid swap in general, unlike the original module?

 A: Even with the disadvantages of swapfile by itself, it is a good fit for having a "fallback" memory.
 In this case, in situations where the device needs memory, it can allocate less used data in the swapfile.
 Due to this, hybrid swap is used, even with the limitation of working only on Qualcomm devices because only them have PPR (per-process reclaim), hybrid swap allows the user to reduce swapping costs and storage degradation by up to 28%, which is even higher than ZSWAP itself, which reduces it by only 26%.
 This generally allows users to use the swapfile as fallback memory, and makes swapping generally less expensive, resulting in a higher throughput device overall.

 Q: Which is better, LMKD minfree, LMKD PSI, or SimpleLMK?

 A: It is inappropriate to compare Magisk modules to kernel modules.
 It is more appropriate to compare SimpleLMK to LMKD minfree or PSI.
 SimpleLMK is triggered on direct memory allocation, and LMKD in minfree format is triggered when the file page cache is below the threshold after kswapd has finished reclaiming, while LMKD in PSI format is much more efficient and better at detecting pressure.
 Compared to the three formats, I would put it this way: SimpleLMK > LMKD PSI > LMKD Minfree in terms of general use without needing modifications, of course, a LMKD Minfree may end up being better, just like the LMKD PSI, but all of this is just a matter of optimization.

+Q: What is UFFD and why has it reduced ZRAM usage?
+A: UFFD is a garbage collector that has been around since Linux 4.4.
+Its function is to ensure that unused pages are cleaned up.
+It is not used on all devices because it is complex and can generate additional overhead.
+However, on current Android devices, the UFFD userspace function is added, allowing for a significant reduction in overhead.
+The reason ZRAM is used less because of this is because these unused pages would be sent to ZRAM.
+This is generally more beneficial because it prevents kswapd from working too hard, allowing swapping to be more effective by having "cleaner" pages to use.

 ## Credit